 People commonly talk about conserving energy, but the conservation of energy is unavoidable since it's a physical law!
 This page discusses ways to conserve (use less) fuel (usually gasoline); reducing fuel use in cars saves money as well as reducing environmental impact.

-Certain factors like a car's brakes and shape affect fuel efficiency, and are set from car to car.
-It is possible to install improved brakes, but the cost-benefit trade off is not worth it.
-Other factors, however, can be highly influenced by the driver.
+Certain factors like a car's brakes and shape affect fuel efficiency.
+It is possible to install improved brakes, but the cost-benefit trade off is usually not worth it.
+However, where and how the driver operates the vehicle also affects the efficiency.
 During highway driving, power output correlates to the air drag.
 This drag is due to the drag coefficient (a constant for a particular shape) multiplied by the velocity cubed.
 This means that slowing down by 10% uses 27% less power from the engine!
 This does not mean that people should drive everywhere at 30 kph, but at the same time, it does mean that in fifth gear while driving on the highway, considerably better fuel efficiency can be achieved in most cars by slowing down just a bit (going 120 kph uses 70% more power than going 100 kph).

 In a similar vein, limiting rapid acceleration is an excellent way to conserve fuel.
 In most cases, when the engine is in gear, efficiency relates to how fast the wheels are turning.
 Modern car engines (approximately year 2000 and up) will not use any fuel at all when the gas pedal isn't being pressed and the vehicle is rolling.
 This means that when driving down a hill, removing foot pressure from the accelerator will cause the engine not use any fuel at all.
 However, floor it, and the injectors will insert the maximum amount of fuel.